tyagi-prashant/buildout.coredev/docs/deprecation.rst

 Moving a module, class, function, etc to another place
-    For some reason, i.e. merging packages, consitstent api or resolving cirular import problems, we need to move things around.
+    For some reason, i.e. merging packages, consistent api or resolving cirular import problems, we need to move code around.
     When imported from the old place it logs a verbose deprecationWarning with information where to import from in future.

 Deprecation of a whole package